 - Practice attentive driving.
 It only takes one distraction from a text, phone call, or another passenger to change the course of someone else’s life.
 View a motorcyclist as a person, not a vehicle.
 They’re husbands and wives, sons and daughters.
 If you take a life because you were too distracted to drive, you may never forgive yourself.

 The warm days of spring and summer will be here before you know it.
 That means more motorcycles on the road.
 Remember, you’re sharing the road.
 Be aware of your surroundings.
 Apply these principles and the above tips to your driving and you could help cut down on preventable motorcycle accidents.
-From all of us at the Law Offices of Michael A. DeMayo, we wish you a safe ride!
+From all of us at DeMayo Law Offices, we wish you a safe ride!